Ajisaktibimo/Face-Matching-Using-Yunet-implementation-and-Facenet-InceptionResnetV2/README.md

 After Finished
 Open This Local Link
 http://127.0.0.1:8000/docs#/
 and there is FastAPI-Swagger UI to Test the API

-If you want to star Docker Compose Write this
+Docker Compose

+docker-compose up --build

 docker run -p 8000:8000 face-recognition-app

-Note, without 2 docker command above
 Open http://127.0.0.1:8000/docs#/ and there is FastAPI-Swagger UI to Test the API

 The Test Above Can upload an Image